-Despite some genetic variation associated with IBD, environmental factors have also been shown to increase the risk of developing IBD.
+Despite some genetic variation associated with IBD, environmental factors also have been shown to increase the risk of developing IBD.
 Epigenetics is the study of the heritable changes to gene expression without changing the DNA code.
 Environmental signals may influence the dynamics of these epigenetic changes leading to an inheritable alteration of gene expression.
 Thus, the overall goal of the lab is to understand how environmental factors influence immune cellular development and function through chromatin remodeling.

 Dr. Faubion's lab has previously found polycomb repressive complexes (PRCs) to be important in maintaining T-regulatory development and function.
 Loss of these complexes leads to severe colitis phenotype in mouse models and impaired regulatory function in in vitro experiments.
-We also found forkhead box protein 3 (FOXP3) and enhancer of zeste homolog 2 (EZH2), a component of polycomb repressive complex 2 (PRC2), to be associated with deregulated pathways in CD4+ T cells isolated from lesions in patients with Crohn's disease.
+His team also found forkhead box protein 3 (FOXP3) and enhancer of zeste homolog 2 (EZH2), a component of polycomb repressive complex 2 (PRC2), to be associated with deregulated pathways in CD4+ T cells isolated from lesions in people with Crohn's disease.
 This finding has propelled the current research projects into other epigenetic repressive complexes and cytokine-receptor signaling.

 Research focus areas